wp-plugins/photoshow/README.txt

 A: Smart Image Gallery search images in general.
 You should check copyright of images.
 If you click on the image, will be loaded the original page where the image is published.

+= Q: Could be restricted the resulting images to an user? =

+A: This feature is only available for Flickr.
+Go to the settings page of plugin, and set the username for Flickr library.

 If you require more information, please visit our FAQ page in:

 http://wordpress.dwbooster.com/faq/photoshow-advanced